Early-career Librarian Scholarships

 - Provide members with an active, positive interaction with ACRL that will strengthen membership retention

-One hundred twenty scholarships will be awarded.
-Each will include complimentary registration (a $385 value), and $250 stipend to attend the ACRL 2015 conference, March 25 - 28, 2015 in Portland, OR.
-The total value of each scholarship is $635.
+Approximately 90 scholarships will be awarded.
+Each will include complimentary registration (a $390 value), and $350 stipend to attend the ACRL 2017 conference, March 22-25, 2017 in Baltimore, MD.
+The total value of each scholarship is $740.

 Scholarship applicants must be:

-- ACRL members with less than six years of post-MLS professional library experience in a librarian role (excluding work study or student work)
+- ACRL members with six years or less of post-MLS professional library experience in a librarian role (excluding work study or student work) by the application deadline

 - Recommended by the their dean, director, or immediate supervisor